jotego/jtcores/modules/jtframe/doc/sdram.md

 | Cheat switches  | N/A  | 255    | N/A             |           |

 The cheat ROM and the beta key files must be stored in the folder `/Assets/jtpatreon/common`

+In order to use cartridges:

+- Define **JTFRAME_CART_OFFSET** in *macros.def*
+- Define **carts** in the **[ROM]** section of *mame2mra.toml*

+In MiSTer, the IOCTL ID for cartridges is limited to 6 bits.
+That enforces a 6-bit limit at JTFRAME for all indexes.
+But, MiSTer reserves some indexes for which 8 bits are used.
+See the table above.

 ## core_mod (JTFRAME options)